ShanKothari/ShanKothari.github.io/publications.md

 __Kothari, S. A.__, Montgomery, R., and J. Cavender-Bares.
 Throwing shade: Light-mediated facilitation and competition in a tree diversity experiment. (in prep, manuscript available upon request)

 Schweiger, A. K., Cavender-Bares, J. M., Townsend, P. A., Hobbie, S. E., Madritch, M. D., __Kothari, S. A.__, Grossman, J. J., Gholizadeh, H., Wang, R., and J. A. Gamon.
-Spectra of plants integrate multiple dimensions of biodiversity: Using plant spectral niches to examine community composition and the role of complementarity in biodiversity-ecosystem function relationships. (submitted to *Ecology Letters*)
+Plant spectral niches, community composition and the role of complementarity in biodiversity-ecosystem function relationships. (submitted to *Ecology Letters*)

 Runquist, R. B\*, Gorton, A.\*, Yoder, J. B.\*, Deacon, N. J., Grossman, J. J., __Kothari, S. A.__, Lyons, M., Sheth, S., Tiffin, P., and D. A. Moeller.
 Context dependence of local adaptation to abiotic and biotic environments: a quantitative and qualitative synthesis. (in revision at *American Naturalist*) (\*equal contributors)